DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 One Hand Mode
 ~~~~~~~~~~~~~

-One Hand Mode is primarily for those users who only have the use of one
+One Hand Mode is primarily for those users who only have the use of one hand.
-hand.
-When it's on, each key of a key combination may be pressed separately.
+When it's on, each dot key of a combination may be pressed separately.
+For those whose operable hand is sufficiently functional,
+pressing more than one key at a time is supported.
-Pressing Space indicates that all of the keys of the combination have been
+Pressing Space indicates that all of the keys have now been pressed.
+If Space itself is part of the combination
+then it must be additionally pressed first.
+So:

-pressed.
-If Space itself is part of the combination then it must be pressed
+1) If Space is part of the combination then press it first.
-first.

-For those whose operable hand is sufficiently functional, pressing more
-than one key at a time is supported.
-The only exception to this is that
-Space, whether pressed at the start (to include it in the combination)
+2) Press the dot keys of the combination either separately or in groups.
-or at the end (to indicate that the combination is complete), should
+3) Press Space to indicate that the combination has been fully entered.

-always be pressed separately.
+To type a space (which is a key combination without any dots),
+simply press Space twice (with no dots in between).
+There's an efficient way to add a space immediately after typing a character
+(except after a space).
+After pressing all of the dots that represent the character,
+followed by Space to cause it to be typed,
+quickly press Space again (just once).
+The amount of time that you have to do this
+(before pressing Space begins a new key combination)
+can be customized via the Space Timeout setting.

+Pressing any of the other keys:

+* a panning key (Forward, Backward)
+* a D-Pad key (Up, Down, Left, Right, Center)
+* a cursor routing key
+* a volume key

+also signals the completion of a combination.
+This means that a combination involving more than one of these other keys
+cannot be used when in One Hand Mode.
+Additional alternate combinations have been defined
+in order to mitigate this restriction.
+They are:

+.. include:: keys-onehand.rst

 This mode is disabled by default.
-Pressing Forward+Dot8 enables it, and
+Pressing Dot8+Forward enables it,
-pressing Backward+Dot7 (followed, of course, by pressing Space) disables it.
+and pressing Dot7+Backward disables it.
+When disabling it, Dot7 must, of course, be pressed first.
-Both of these key combinations have been chosen so that they can be reasonably
+Both of these key combinations have been chosen so that
-easily pressed with a single hand.
+they can be reasonably easily pressed with a single hand.